boltgolt/howdy/README.md

 This will guide you through the installation.

+Note: In newer versions of Ubuntu, the installation of Howdy may fail due to an error related to "wheel."
+If this happens, first remove the installed Howdy by running ```sudo apt remove howdy```.
+Then, switch to the root account using ```sudo su``` and reinstall Howdy by running ```sudo apt install howdy```.

 ### Debian

 Download the .deb file from the [Releases page](https://github.com/boltgolt/howdy/releases) and install with gdebi.